Futur1stXD/SafeQR/README.md

 - SQL-Injection (99%)
 - XSS (98%)

+All requests to the server are saved in .csv files to further improve the model

 ### How to run the project ###
 pip3 install -r ./requirements.txt or pip install -r ./requirements.txt
 python3 server.py